ooni/spec/backends/bk-003-collector.md

 1. MUST check whether `${report_id}` is a valid report ID and reject the request with a `4xx` status otherwise.

+2. MUST reject the request with a `4xx` if the JSON does not parse or is not an object.

-2. MUST reject the request with a `4xx` status if the `format` is "yaml" and it is not handling YAML.
+3. MUST reject the request with a `4xx` status if the `format` is "yaml" and it is not handling YAML.

-3. MUST parse `content` into a JSON to verify that the top-level fields are compliant with [df-000-base.md]( ../data-formats/df-000-base.md) and otherwise return a `4xx` status to the client.
+4. MUST parse `content` into a JSON to verify that the top-level fields are compliant with [df-000-base.md]( ../data-formats/df-000-base.md) and otherwise return a `4xx` status to the client.

-4. MAY parse `test_keys` fields and return a `4xx` status if such it finds some field with an invalid value.
+5. MAY parse `test_keys` fields and return a `4xx` status if such it finds some field with an invalid value.

-5. SHOULD write the measurement to persistent storage or to some database before returning `200` to the client, and SHOULD make sure that it successfully saved the measurement (e.g. by checking the return value of `fclose`).
+6. SHOULD write the measurement to persistent storage or to some database before returning `200` to the client, and SHOULD make sure that it successfully saved the measurement (e.g. by checking the return value of `fclose`).

-6. MUST reset the report-specific timer used for automatically closed OPEN reports that have become stale.
+7. MUST reset the report-specific timer used for automatically closed OPEN reports that have become stale.

-7. MAY submit the measurement to some pipeline speed processing layer, but this operation MUST NOT have an impact onto the HTTP status returned to the client, and SHOULD be performed asynchronously such that the response is returned to the client as quickly as possible.
+8. MAY submit the measurement to some pipeline speed processing layer, but this operation MUST NOT have an impact onto the HTTP status returned to the client, and SHOULD be performed asynchronously such that the response is returned to the client as quickly as possible.

-8. returns `200` to the client (see below).
+9. if everything is okay, returns `200` to the client (see below).

 For backwards compatibility with the existing implementation, the `200` status SHOULD include this body along with a compliant